wildonion/gem/core/panel/README.md

 - add twitter account for the twitter bot
 - register/delete/edit new twitter tasks and users
 - get all withdrawals, deposits, checkouts, users, users tasks and twitter tasks
+- create a new chatroom launchpad (generate `N` number of nfts using AI for future mintings)
+- get a chatroom launchpad statistics info

 ### 👨🏻‍💻 Dev Access
 - get all data of a user `<---mafia jwt--->` mafia hyper server